2049foundation/clickhouse-haskell/README.md

 ## **Stream profile and process infomation**

-The native interface support reading infomations coming from server.
+The native interface supports reading infomations coming from server.
 Originally they come with the queried data wrapped in the algebraic data types:

 ```Haskell
 data CKResult = CKResult